ElecTwix/Discord_ClientSide_Scripts/README.md

 # Discord-Client-Side-Scripts-Docs
+- All by <a href="https://github.com/NanoSecc/Discord_ClientSide_Scripts">
+- All thanks the NanoSecc

 - Requires a Console Out put that Runs Func, {inspect element Console, etc}
 - This is AG Discords TOS So u might get banned so use a ALT Before Trying